let-def/texpresso/README.md

 ### Neovim

-A Neovim mode is provided in separate repository [texpresso.vim](https://github.com/let-def/texpresso.vim).
+A Neovim mode is provided in a separate repository [texpresso.vim](https://github.com/let-def/texpresso.vim).
 It is not yet compatible with vanilla Vim, patches are welcome :bow:.

 ## Screencasts